LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 >   - To understand the idea on the improvements of Transit, more explanations
 >     on the usage of blame maps in Transient would be needed.

 We will improve the prose in this paper to clarify.
 Thank you for pointing this out.
-The paper is referring here to the incomplete population of the blame map described by Greenman et al. ([11]:
+The paper is referring here to the incomplete population of the blame map described by Greenman et al. (OOPSLA'19).
- OOPSLA'19).

 For the details of how we have implemented the blame map and its population, there is a parallel experience report submission by the same set of authors describing the implementation of Transient in depth.

 >   - What "sophisticated typing features" are considered (line 589)?
 It would be
 >     crucial to confirm whether the proposed mutators are enough.

 The features we have in mind appear in line 641.
-We will add a breakdown of features per benchmark to the analysis of section 6.3.
-Our mutators do target all of these.
+We will add a breakdown of features per benchmark to the analysis of section 6.3 to clarify that our mutators target all of these.

 >   - The benchmarks are selected (line 647), but why?
 The GPT benchmark suite of